-Long time ago, the people of Greece were trying to figure out the world and the philosopher Empedocles invented the four elements – water, fire, earth, air.
-Aristotle later added aether, the divine element, because divine things were necessary in his universe.
+When the people of Greece were trying to figure out the world the philosopher Empedocles invented the four elements – water and air, earth and fire.
+Aristotle later added aether, the divine element.
 When the ancient world collapsed the alchemists, and finally the chemists, invented various systems.
 Nowadays we have Mendeleev’s periodic table of elements.

 Therefore, they are not material elements, like Aristotle’s classical elements, and the modern periodic table of Mendeleev.
 Godai are perceptual elements, they are impressions that each object makes on the observer’s mind.
 Each object can contain one or more sensory elements.

-The fifth element is Void, it is the divine element and not part of the material world.
-Void symbolizes the higher states of the mind in Buddhism.
+The fifth element is Void, similar to aether, it is the divine element and not part of the material world.
+A vase is made of stone, glass, or metal; But it is the internal emptiness that makes it useful.
+A house is made of bricks; But it is the doors and windows that make it useful.
+This is the Void, it is the nothing.
+It symbolizes the higher states of the mind in Buddhism.

 Earth 地 chi, ji → Symbolizes solidity, endurance, attractive force;